jeremyckahn/shifty/README.md

-Take a peek at the [Network](https://github.com/jeremyckahn/shifty/network) page to see all of the Shifty contributors, but [@millermedeiros](https://github.com/millermedeiros) deserves particular recogintion for his patches to make Shifty compatible with Node and for rewriting the build system.
+Take a peek at the [Network](https://github.com/jeremyckahn/shifty/network) page to see all of the Shifty contributors, but [@millermedeiros](https://github.com/millermedeiros) deserves particular recogintion for his patches to make Shifty compatible with Node.

 Shifty in Use